ankane/isotree-ruby/README.md

 ## Data

-Data can be an array of hashes [master]
+Data can be an array of hashes

 ```ruby
 [